ShipEngine/connect-website/reference/methods/rate-shipment.md

       required: false
       description: Optional code used to map to what the carrier or marketplace uses to identify the delivery service.

+    - name: deliveryConfirmation
+      type: object | string
+      required: true
+      description: The [delivery confirmation](./../delivery-confirmation.md) included in this rate.
+This property accepts an object or a string representing the `id`, `code`, or `type`.
+If an object is provided, it will have the following properties.

+    - name: deliveryConfirmation.id
+      type: UUID
+      required: true
+      description: UUID that uniquely identifies the delivery confirmation.
+This ID should never change.

+    - name: deliveryConfirmation.identifiers
+      type: object
+      required: false
+      description: Your own identifiers for this delivery confirmation.

+    - name: deliveryConfirmation.code
+      type: string
+      required: false
+      description: Optional code used to map to what the carrier or marketplace uses to identify the packaging.

     - name: shipDateTime
       type: |
         [DateTime](./../date-time.md), </br>